Skip to main content

 Pros

-• FM Radio waves travel over a large area and through walls, so reception is generally very good.
+• Radio waves travel over a large area and through walls, so reception is generally very good.

 • The location of the transmitter and antenna are not very important so installation is generally easy, even after the construction of a room has been competed.